 Sometimes property transactions can be drawn out very complicated, especially where additional land is involved.
 This is where an experienced conveyancing solicitor will really shine.
 For example, in cases where the title deeds are lost or contested, could be tricky for an amateur conveyancer.

-When it comes to the contacts involved in these transactions, solicitors will carefully examine any contracts, it can be easy for the untrained eye to overlook a detail until it’s too late, and end up with residential disputes into the bargain.
+When it comes to the contracts involved in these transactions, solicitors will carefully examine any documents, it can be easy for the untrained eye to overlook a detail until it’s too late, and end up with residential disputes into the bargain.

 Other situations include commercial property transactions, this type of conveyancing is very different from buying a house.